-Ivica Jerak: The Croat who died as American hero
+Ivica Jerak: The Croat who died as an American hero

 Ivica Jerak, a Delta Force operator, was killed in the line of duty in northern Iraq in 2005.
-Delta Force is a unit specialized in urban warfare.
-Jerak died alongside two other soldiers when a bomb exploded near their position.
+Delta Force is a specialized unit renowned for its expertise in urban warfare.
+Jerak tragically lost his life alongside two fellow soldiers when a bomb detonated near their position.
+His life story is far from ordinary, primarily because he was born and raised in another country.
+Yet, he dedicated himself to fighting and ultimately sacrificed his life in service to the United States, a nation he wholeheartedly considered his own.

 Introduction

-Ivica Jerak, a Croatian native, was known as a “Croatian sensation” or “Pizza” to his colleagues in the American army.
-He hailed from the small town of Debeljak near Zadar and had a 17-year career in which he was awarded 47 high military awards and honors, including the Bronze Star and two Purple Hearts.
+Ivica Jerak, originally from Croatia, was affectionately known as the “Croatian sensation” or “Pizza” among his colleagues in the American army.
+Hailing from the small town of Debeljak near Zadar, he built a remarkable 17-year career, earning 47 prestigious military awards and honors, including the Bronze Star and two Purple Hearts.

 Ivica Jerak also known as "Pizza" and "Croatian Sensation" during his Army days